Neil Thomson, Construction Director, Stewart Milne Homes

 Cammy Keith, a Business Manager with Thorpe Molloy Recruitment, has been at the helm of the Trades & Tech team since joining the company in 2010.
 Realising the potential of this professional market, Cammy established the Trades & Tech specialism and in 2014 was awarded the company’s Recruiter of the Year accolade in recognition of his commercial success and account management skills.
 Running this team as his own “mini business” Cammy hopes his personal experience and appreciation for the challenges facing new start businesses in the construction sector will complement the skills and experience of his judging peers.
 Out with work, Cammy is an accomplished semi-professional footballer, currently playing in the Highland Football League with Keith FC.

-Kevin Main, Director, Safety Scotland Ltd
+Michelle Forth, Director, Safety Scotland Ltd

 Raymond Simpson, Managing Director, Raymond Simpson Associates Limited